 What does it do?

 It supports the arch of the foot by acting something like the string on an archers bow.
+It acts as a shock absorber and supports the arch of your foot, helping you walk.

 What is Plantar Fasciitis?

-Plantar Fasciitis is thought to be a traction and overuse injury which usually occurs where the plantar fascia attaches into the heel bone (calcaneous)
+Plantar Fasciitis is thought to be a traction and overuse injury which usually occurs where the plantar fascia attaches into the heel bone (calcaneous).

 What are the symptoms?